Purchasing Software / Hardware

 As for hardware, Mac or PC will do the job the same; however, I am a Mac man myself and after working on both platforms for several years, I have concluded that the Mac offers a more stable environment and is less clunky.
 Again, this is my personal preference.

 When purchasing hardware you should consider what the industry standard is.
 For most print designers, Mac is the way to go.
 For Web, animation and TV, its a close battle between Mac and PCs.
-Reason being, PCs are used in a small percentage of print shops but have not fully taken off yet.
-Most print shops are Mac based and prefer to receive Mac files.
+Most print shops are Mac based and prefer to receive Mac files but many now days it does not matter if you are on a PC or Mac.
 If you have a PC, make sure your service provider can take your files.
 Whether you're on a Mac or PC, make sure you're able to cross platforms.
 This is vital if you are to be a flexible designer.
-It's a good idea to get Virtual PC for the Mac if you are doing Web design.
-This allows you to test cross platform, and is an economical way to have the best of both worlds whether you are doing print, Web or animation design.

 Below is a suggested list of hardware and software to get you started in business.
 Click on the shopping links for vendors that can help you with these purchases.
-(Macromedia and Adobe offer bundled packages for web and print software):
+(Adobe offers bundled packages for web and print software):

 Software for Print: